 Biochemistry is accompanied by hypoproteinemia (a decrease in the level of total protein and albumin against the background of an increase in globulins).
 With the development of renal failure, the level of urea and creatinine progressively increases.

-Urinalysis is the most important laboratory method in diagnosing exacerbations of glomerulonephritis.
+A general urine test is the most important laboratory method in diagnosing exacerbations of glomerulonephritis.
 The following pathological changes are observed in it:

-• an increase in the relative density of urine;
+• increase in relative density of urine;

 • color change;